The Brisbane Truth was noted for its sensational headlines from when it began to be published in Brisbane in 1900 up until its demise in 1991.

 Truth (Brisbane) 25 April 1909 page 2 (Trove)

 The article is an account of a case in the Small Debts Court at South Brisbane.
 A widow named Sarah Addison was thinking of running a business to support herself and her children.
 She wanted to live on a hill as she thought that it would be better for her poor health.
+There was a common belief at the time that many diseases were caused by miasma or bad air.

-The shop in 1963.
+The building was still home to a corner shop in 1963.
 (Brisbane City Council)

 The shop on the corner of Gertrude Street in 2017